kindledclass/twitter-embed-example/README.md

-# twitter-embed
+# Twitter embedding without JavaScript

-Example repo for Twitter embed without JavaScript
+This is a repo that I used for creating a tutorial at [CompSci.rocks](https://compsci.rocks) on how to embed a Twitter timeline when you can't use JavaScript.